MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Overage

-When browsing AI Builder pages in Power Apps or Power Automate portal, you might get this notification: **You’ve consumed all of your AI Builder credits.
+When browsing AI Builder pages in Power Apps or Power Automate portal, you might get this notification: **You've consumed all of your AI Builder credits.
+Creating, editing and viewing is blocked.
 Contact your administrator to get more capacity**.
-This means the monthly consumption is higher than the available credits. (at environment or tenant level)
+This means the monthly consumption is higher than the available (at environment or tenant level) credits.

+###Simple Overage
+As soon as monthly consumption is higher than the available credits, creating and editing models is blocked.
+- in prebuilt models tile, you can open the tile but cannot test or click on 'Use in Apps or Flow'
+- in new custom models tile, you cannot click on 'customize your model' to start a new model
+- in existing model, you cannot view, quick test, or edit properties.
+You can only delete model.

+As long as overage is not important, AI Builder models will continue to run and consume credits.
+We allow some level of overage consumption as a grace period to avoid blocking business processes.

+###Important Overage
+When monthly consumption is higher than the available credits **by a large margin**, running models in flows and apps is blocked.
+- AI Builder actions will fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
+In flow editor, remediation panel displays "All AI Builder credits in this environment have been consumed"

 To get details on your environment allocation, check [Make credits available for an environment ](/#Make-credits-available-for-an-environment) section in this document.
 To get details on your environment consumption, check [Monitor usage](/#monitor-usage) section in this document.

 If your environment has no more capacity, you need to provide capacity to your environment.
 To do this, reallocate existing capacity (from the tenant or environment level).
 Alternatively, you can purchase more capacity and make it available to your environment.

 To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/).

-## Allocate capacity

-When a tenant has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool on the tenant.
-In this state, credits can be used on any environment.

-The administrator can restrict usage by allocating all credits to specific environments.
-The administrator can also reserve some capacity to an environment by allocating a number of credits to this environment.

-To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

-To learn details on how to manage AI Builder capacity, go to [Manage capacity](administer.md#manage-capacity).

-## Capacity Overuse

-When an environment consumption exceeds its credit allocation, the following functions begin to fail:

-- Create a model or a new version of a model.

-- Run a model in Power Apps or in a Power Automate flow.

-- Scheduled model run or retrain.
-  - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
-These scheduled tasks fail when you exceed capacity.

-Only limited overage is allowed.
-To continue using AI Builder when you exceed capacity, purchase the AI Builder add-on capacity, and allocate it to your environment.

 ## Preview features